Understand Your Pipeline Usage

 Storage units: This is the number of documents created from your files multiplied by a factor that reflects the dimensionality of the model used to create embeddings.
 768 embedding dimensions of the model correspond to the multiplier of 1.
 The number of documents you get from a file depends on how you split your files and the embedding model you use.

-For example, using the recommended embedding model with 768 dimensions for 5,000 files results in 83,697 documents, equating to 83,697 storage units (document count x 1.)
+For example, using the recommended embedding model with 768 dimensions for 5,000 files results in 83,697 documents, equating to 83,697 document storage units (document count x 1.)

-Using a model twice as big with 1,536 dimensions corresponds to a multiplier of 2, so your storage unit count will be 83 697 x 2 = 167,394 units.If you use a keyword-based retriever (such as BM25) or if you don't use vector storage, the multiplier is 0.2.
+Using a model twice as big with 1,536 dimensions corresponds to a multiplier of 2, so your document storage unit count will be 83 697 x 2 = 167,394 units.If you use a keyword-based retriever (such as BM25) or if you don't use vector storage, the multiplier is 0.2.

 -